timotif/ft_ping/README.md

 # ft_ping

-A custom implementation of the ICMP ping utility, written in C as part of the 42 Berlin curriculum.
+A custom implementation of the ICMP ping utility, written in C as part of the 42 Berlin advanced curriculum.

-## About 42 School

-[42](https://www.42.fr/) is a global network of tuition-free, peer-to-peer coding schools with a unique pedagogy that emphasizes project-based learning without teachers or traditional lectures.
-Students (called "cadets") progress through increasingly complex projects at their own pace, learning through hands-on practice and collaboration with peers.

-Key characteristics of 42:
-- **Project-based learning**: All learning happens through practical coding projects
-- **Peer evaluation**: Students review and grade each other's work
-- **No teachers**: Learning is self-directed with support from peers
-- **24/7 access**: Campuses are open around the clock
-- **Real-world skills**: Projects simulate professional software development challenges

 The `ft_ping` project is part of the advanced network programming track, requiring students to implement low-level network protocols using raw sockets, handle ICMP packets, and replicate the behavior of the standard Unix `ping` utility.